Grand County, Colorado: Politics

 Unlike many counties dominated by a ski town, Grand County leans Republican, having not voted Democratic at the presidential level since Lyndon Johnson won it in 1964.
 The town of Winter Park, where the Winter Park Ski Resort is located, in the southeast part of the county, is solidly Democratic, while other areas like Granby and Hot Sulphur Springs and most of the rest of the county lean Republican.

 The Republican lean has been narrowing in recent elections, with Donald Trump only winning pluralities in 2020 and 2024.
-In the latter, Kamala Harris lost by only 79 votes, the closest she came to flipping any county in the election.
+In the latter, the county shifted leftward from 2020, and Kamala Harris lost by only 79 votes, the closest she came to flipping any county in the election.

-Democratic Governor Jared Polis won the county in the 2022 Colorado gubernatorial election, as did Michael Bennet in the 2022 United States Senate election in Colorado.
+Democratic Governor Jared Polis won the county in the 2022 Colorado gubernatorial election, as did Michael Bennet in the concurrent Senate race.